sharlagelfand/dmc/README.md

 ![](man/figures/README-dmc-dplyr-1.png)<!-- -->

-I can choose to show more than one matching color:
+I can choose to show more than one matching colour:

 ``` r
 dmc(dplyr_background, n = 3)